dylane1999/NeuralNetPractice/README.md

 - Self.weights
 An array of n weights for n number of nodes in the neural network.

 b.
 What does the `reset_weights()` method do?
 (Note: this method uses python's list comprehension.
 Feel free to unpack it.)
+- The reset weights method fills the self.weights array with n number of random weights for a given size n

 c.
 Perhaps counterintuitively, we will start by writing the `test_example()` method. `test_example()` takes a data point and a label, and returns 1 if the perceptron's output is obove threshold, 0 otherwise.
    What is the equation for figuring out whether a data point is above threshold?
    d.
 Fill in the code for `test_example()`